Economics and Finance PhD

 - Behavioural accounting

 Graduate destinations range from academic institutions, public sector institutions to private sector.
-We are proud of having many successful alumni, for example:
+We are proud of having quite a number of successful career holders, for example

-- In academics, our alumni are working in the University of Hull, University of Surrey and University of Glasgow as professors.
-Overseas, our alumni can be found in the University of Heidelberg, Lagos State University and South Western University.
+- In academics, our graduates are working in the University of Hull, University of Surrey, University of Glasgow and University of Northampton.
+The recent employers includes Durham and Sussex.
+Overseas, our graduates are found in the University of Heidelberg, Lagos State University and South Western University.

-- Our alumni are also found in such prestigious institutions as the European Central Bank, Institute of Public Administration in Saudi Arabia, Ministry of Strategy and Finance in Korea.
+- Our gradates are also found in such prestigious institutions as the European Central Bank, Institute of Public Administration in Saudi Arabia, Ministry of Strategy and Finance in Korea, Asian Development Bank.

-- In the private sector, our graduates are working in major banks as Barclays Capital.
+- In the private sector, our graduates are working in such banks as Bank of Italy, Barclays Capital.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.